Consensys/doc.teku/docs/Tutorials/Configure-External-Signer-TLS.md

 !!! info

-    `keytool` is available with the JDK installation, you can also use OpenSSL.
+    `keytool` is available with the JDK or JRE installation, you can also use OpenSSL.

 **Prerequisites**: